 We prioritise the wellbeing and safety of survivors, their children, and the whole community

 We work in partnership against domestic abuse

-In 2012 we rebranded as Equation.
-We maintain our founding ethos of partnership working and our aspirational vision of universal healthy, equal relationships.
-Equation remains the central local organisation for domestic abuse training and best practice guidance for frontline community professionals, promotion of local domestic violence services and prevention work in schools.
+Equation remains the central organisation in Nottingham/shire for domestic abuse training and best practice guidance, promotion of local services and prevention work in schools.

 Could pay for 30 domestic abuse cards that direct survivors of domestic abuse and sexual violence in Nottingham/shire to safety

 Could pay for a child in Nottingham/shire to receive our award-winning healthy relationship education